hriday111/Ray_Tracing_In_One_Weekend_CS/readme.md

 ### Stage 5.1 & 5.2

 Here we make a sphere in our scene.
 And using some math determine if our ray hits the sphere. if it does then it displays a differnt color than the background.
 In this case red.

+## Stage 6
+### Stage 6.1

+In the previous stage we only checked if the ray hit the sphere or not, now the method bool hit_sphere was modified to return a double value of the distance from the origin to the hit-point